Beja people: Language

 Many of the Beja speak Arabic, while some speak the Beja language, known as Bidhaawyeet or Tubdhaawi in that language.
 It belongs to the Cushitic branch of the Afroasiatic family.
 Cohen noted that the Beja language is the Cushitic language with the largest proportion of Semitic roots, and stated that they are in majority of Arabic origin.

 The French linguist Didier Morin (2001) has made an attempt to bridge the gap between Beja and another branch of Cushitic, namely Lowland East Cushitic languages and in particular Afar and Saho, the linguistic hypothesis being historically grounded on the fact that the three languages were once geographically contiguous.
 Most Beja speak the Beja language, but certain subgroups use other lingua franca.
-The Beni Amers speak a variety of Tigre, whereas most of the Halengas speak Arabic.
+The Beni Amers speak a variety of Tigre, whereas most of the Halenga speak Arabic.

 Although there is a marked Arabic influence, the Beja language is still widely spoken.
 The very fact that the highest moral and cultural values of this society are in one way or the other linked to their expression in Beja, that Beja poetry is still highly praised, and that the claims over the Beja land are only valid when expressed in Beja, are very strong social factors in favour of its preservation.
 True enough Arabic is considered as the language of modernity, but it is also very low in the scale of Beja cultural values as it is a means of transgressing social prohibitions.
 Beja is still the prestigious language for most of its speakers because it conforms to the ethical values of the community.